MrFarland/Encyclopedia-Exandria/module/60-wildemount.md

 ^Area:^ **^1,335^ ^sq^ ^mi^** ^-^ ^Population:^ **^62,352^**

-The smallest of [Wildemount's](wildemount) regions, Eiselcross is a collection of frozen, arctic islands in the [Frigid Depths](frigid-depths) off the continent's northern coast.
-A cold, inhospitable place, Eiselcross was largely ignored by the people on the mainland until the discovery of the ruined pre-Calamity city of Aeor.
-The region is now at the center of an arcane arms race between the Dwendalian Empire and the Kryn Dynasty.
+Located off the northern coast of [Wildemount](wildemount) lie the forzen, arctic islands of Eiselcross.
+Surrounded by the [Frigid Depths](frigid-depths) on all sides, the region is completely isolated from the mainland and wild magic makes travel via magical means, dangerous and unpredictable.
+Travelers to Eiselcross, are forced to travel across the ice and monster infested waters from the fishing villages of Balenpost or Syrinlya.

 ##### Climate
 Located far to the north, the islands of Eiselcross are a frozen wasteland of rock and ice.
-The entire region is locked in a frigid **tundra (ET)** climate with long periods of extreme cold and blinding blizzards.
+The entire region is locked in a frigid **tundra (ET)** climate with long, bitter winters and short, night-less summers.
+Strong winds blow across the islands bringing extreme cold and blinding blizzards.

 | |~Spring~|~Summer~|~Fall~|~Winter~|
 |:-----|:----:|:----:|:----:|:----:|